Jump to…

 In addition to setting up products and services, you should also set up labor cost for your internal team.
 This way, you can take full advantage of automated cost estimations on quotes and ensure healthy margins for your services.
 We’ll take a closer look at how that works in the next paragraphs.

-How to compile a quote?
+3. How to compile a quote?

 We recommend starting every project with a quote.
-This way, you can agree on the scope and price with the client, estimate the delivery cost and set clear expectations for the internal team.
-The data on the quote feeds into project reports, enabling you to compare your quoted estimates with the actual results in real-time.
+This way, you can agree on the scope and price with the client, estimate the delivery cost, and set clear expectations for the internal team.
+The data on the quote feeds into project reports, enabling you to compare your quoted estimates with the actual results in real time.

 There are several ways to create a new quote in Scoro.
 The easiest option is to use the quick actions menu in the top right corner, which you can access from any view.

 Alternatively, you can navigate to the Quotes module or the Pipeline module and click the +New button there.

-You can also add a new quote directly from any project, company or person view.
+3.1.
 Fill in general details

 First link your quote with a client.
 If the client is already in your database, you can simply select them from the dropdown list.
 To add a new client, enter the company name and click the [+] icon to fill in additional details without leaving the quote view.